 15. Find the clearance section.

 Perhaps you’ve walked by it: a shelf of dinged cans and holiday-themed snacks tucked away in the corner at your local supermarket.
 Next time, take a closer look.
 A grocery store’s clearance section can have great deals on all types of products, sometimes just because they’ve been discontinued or have undergone a packaging update.
 You might walk away with a great deal on one of your staple products—or you may just find a bunch of pumpkin-flavored pancake mix and discontinued hair dye.

 16. Consider store brands.

-If you grew up with a frugal mom like I did, you might have memories of generic snacks that didn’t live up to their name-brand competitors.
+If you grew up with a frugal mom as I did, you might have memories of generic snacks that didn’t live up to their name-brand competitors.
 Luckily, store brands have come a long way!
 In some instances, they are produced at the same factories and use the same ingredients as name-brand items.
 Even if you hold out for name-brand favorites for some things (I still like Cinnamon Toast Crunch more than Bunch O’ Cinnamon Squares), you can save 15-30% on lots of other items and never taste the difference.

 17. Be loyal.

 Once you’ve chosen your store, sign up for their loyalty program and shop there every time to maximize savings.
-Many programs offer rewards for meeting spending thresholds in certain categories, or send personalized coupons for items you buy frequently.
+Many programs offer rewards for meeting spending thresholds in certain categories or send personalized coupons for items you buy frequently.
 Some stores, like Safeway, Kroger, and Costco, even let you earn rewards that can be used for reduced prices on gas.